Mkosta1/KeySystemFront/README.md

 Services has some functions that arent being used, before making new check if it is already made or if going over them, remove please not used functions :smile:
 There is also dockerFile to upload the frontend as docker conteiner to Asure or sth else for LIVE deployment.

+To register new user, the link is http://localhost:3000/register

 # To run the application, type in the command:
 ### `npm start`